 Directions

-- Prepare the Meatball Mixture: In a large bowl, combine the ground meat, breadcrumbs, egg, onion, garlic, salt, and pepper.
-Mix until just combined; be careful not to overmix, as this can make the meatballs tough.
+- Mix Meatball Stuff: In a big bowl, throw in the ground meat, breadcrumbs, egg, onion, garlic, salt, and pepper.
+Stir until just mixed—dont overdo it or the balls get tough.

-- Form the Meatballs: Using your hands, take a portion of the mixture and roll it into a ball about 1 to 1.5 inches in diameter.
-Place the meatballs on a baking sheet lined with parchment paper for easy transfer.
+- Shape Meatballs: Grab a handful and roll it into a ball about 1 to 1.5 inches wide.
+Line them up on a baking sheet with parchment paper so they dont stick.

 Cooking Tips